Liu-Wan/LiuWan_lianban/README_EN.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE.txt) file for details

 ---